jwodder/inplace/README.rst

   binary mode, and these options apply to both input and output.
 - The complete filename of the backup file can be specified; you aren't constrained to just adding an extension.
-- When used as a context manager, ``inplace`` will restore the original file if an exception occurs.
+- When used as a context manager, ``in_place`` will restore the original file if an exception occurs.
 - The creation of temporary files won't silently clobber innocent bystander files.